-Collagen peptides are used for aging skin, osteoporosis, brittle nails, muscle strength, and many other conditions, but there is no good scientific evidence to support most of these uses.
+Collagen peptides are used for aging skin and osteoarthritis.
+They are also used for osteoporosis, brittle nails, muscle strength, and many other conditions, but there is no good scientific evidence to support most of these uses.

 Don't confuse collagen peptides with collagen type I (native), collagen type II (native), or gelatin.

 - Aging skin.
 Taking collagen peptides by mouth seems to improve skinhydration and skin elasticity in older people.
 Taking collagen peptides might also lessen wrinkles, but this benefit is probably only modest.

 - Osteoarthritis.
 Taking collagen peptides by mouth may slightly relieve pain and improve joint function in people with kneeosteoarthritis.
 It may take about 3-5 months of daily treatment before benefit is seen.